 At the collection launch ceremony, Director of the Vietnam Fine Arts Museum Nguyen Anh Minh said this is a meaningful activity towards Vietnam Cultural Heritage Day (November 23).

-This is also the goal of the Museum to promote and spread the love of art and bring national treasures closer to the public, promoting cultural values not only for Vietnamese people but also for friends around the world.
+This is also the goal of the Museum to promote and spread the love of art and bring national treasures closer to the public, promoting cultural values not only for Vietnamese people but also for friends around the world .

 At the event, the Organizing Committee brought performances of Ao Dai and silk scarves - a place where traditional art and contemporary design intersect.

-Each design transformed from national treasures is the result of a thorough research process, preserving the artistic spirit of the original works, while injecting modern creative style into new designs.
+Each design transformed from national treasures is the result of a thorough research process, preserving the artistic spirit of the original works while injecting modern creative style into new designs.

-Through this collection, we aim to connect the past and present, bringing traditional art into contemporary life through subtle digital art techniques.
+Through this collection, we aim to connect the past and the present, bringing traditional art into contemporary life through subtle digital art techniques.

-Each work in the collection is a tribute to the nation's priceless artistic masterpieces.
+| Each piece in the collection is a tribute to the nation's priceless artistic masterpieces.
 (Photo: Le An) |

-In addition, the design "Tuoi Xuan" is inspired by the painting Two young women and a baby by the famous painter To Ngoc Van.
-This work in the collection is a modern transformation, bringing a unique view of the natural beauty and harmony in the surrounding world.
-Different from the rustic stillness of the image of a young woman in a traditional ao dai.
+Furthermore, the "Youth" design is inspired by the painting "Two Young Women and a Baby" by the renowned artist To Ngoc Van.
+This work in the collection is a modern transformation, offering a unique perspective on natural beauty and harmony in the world around us.
+It contrasts with the serene simplicity of the image of a young woman in a traditional ao dai dress.

 We have transformed the spirit of the treasures into contemporary designs on silk, creating a strong connection between past art and modern visual language."